tadiwah-alt/cloud-banking-api/README.md

 - Persistent database storage using Docker Volumes
 - Reverse proxy architecture using Nginx
 - Transaction logging and audit history
+- A React/Vite frontend consuming the API, with a custom African-themed design system

-This project was built as part of my backend and cloud engineering portfolio to strengthen my knowledge of Docker, networking, databases, and production-style application architecture.
+This project was built as part of my backend and cloud engineering portfolio to strengthen my knowledge of Docker, networking, databases, production-style application architecture, and full-stack integration.

 ---